A structure-preserving discretisation of SO(3)-rotation fields for finite Cosserat micropolar elasticity: Objective and structure-preserving discretisations

 Another natural appearing approach is given by Euler matrices.
 Let the components of the axial vector $\bm{\theta}_h = \theta_i \vb{e}_i$ represent rotation angles around the Cartesian axes, where the rotation matrix around each axis reads

 with \textbf{no summation} over repeating $\xi$-indices, then the total rotation tensor is defined via

-However, the same problem of non-objectivity applies \cite{Bauchau2013} and Euler matrices are also known to be susceptible to gimbal locking.
+However, the same problem of non-objectivity applies \cite{Bauchau2013} and Euler matrices are also known to be susceptible to \AS{the Euler angle singularity \cite{Hemingway2018}, otherwise known as} gimbal locking.
 Pertinently, since the Cosserat model measures strains via the discrete Biot-type stretch tensor $\Stretch_h = \Coss_h \defgrad_h$ and curvature via the discrete micro-dislocation $\Curva_h = \Coss_h \Curl \Coss_h$, both of the previous choices lead to the introduction of erroneous strains and curvature energies in the presence of rigid body rotations.

 Recognising that the problem lies not in the representation of the rotation tensor as the exponential map of some axial vector $\Coss_h = \exp \Anti \bm{\theta}_h$, but specifically in the interpolation procedure, it was suggested to replace the interpolation with one that respects the true manifold of rotations \cite{Crisfield1999}.
-This separate definition of nodal values $\Coss_i$ and a geodesic interpolation operator $\Pi_s^p$ is given by geodesic finite elements \cite{Sander2009,Sander2012,Sander2015}, where the interpolation is defined via
+This separate definition of nodal values $\Coss_i$ and a geodesic interpolation operator $\Pi_s^p$ is given by geodesic finite elements \cite{Sander2009,Sander2012,Sander2015,Greco2023,Greco2024}, where the interpolation is defined via

 which requires the solution of a minimisation problem.
 For a two-nodes linear interpolation on a curve $\curv$, this can be rewritten as

 which can be easily shown to be objective

 Geodesic interpolation is inherently the only one that respects the underlying physics of the problem, as it follows the true shortest path between rotations on the hypersphere $\mathrm{S}^4$, and does not introduce any artifacts into the interpolation.
 While the shortest path between two poles is not unique, this generally does not pose a problem in finite element applications, since either $h$- or $p$-refinements allow to keep the difference between two nodal values below this threshold $\norm{\Delta \bm{\theta}} < \pi$.
 More importantly, geodesic interpolation maintains rates of change between rotations.
 In other words, a linear or quadratic varying rotation stays as such under geodesic interpolation.
 This is critical, as it implies that the curvature measure $\Curva_h$ maintains its physical validity with this approach.
 Nevertheless, for the purpose of structure-preservation within this work, this interpolation alone is not sufficient.